 If you’re experiencing pain and swelling in your shoulder, you may be thinking, did I pull something?
 Did I tear a muscle?
 I must have slept on my side wrong.
 While any of these could be the source of your pain, it may be that you’re suffering from Impingement Syndrome!
-We spoke with one of our shoulder specialists, Dr. Matthew Yousif, to learn all about:

 - What is impingement syndrome?

 - What are the symptoms?

 - What can be done about it?

 Shoulder Impingement Syndrome (SIS) is a shoulder condition stemming from Bursitis (fluid filled sacks) located inside of the shoulder joint.
 The Bursitis causes irritation, leading to inflammation and tenderness in the area, particularly when you lift your arms overhead.
 Though SIS can affect anyone, we see this condition more commonly in adults who are active with repetitive overhead activity, such as athletes and laborer.
 Some of the biggest sport contributors include golfing and tennis.
 Though less common, genetics also can play a factor in developing SIS, leaving some patients predisposed to the condition.

 Patients with SIS usually present with pain in the front of the shoulder or on the outside of the shoulder caused by the inflammation.
 This is most often felt when performing overhead activities (like lifting, reaching or swinging) or in the evening.
 The pain and swelling leads to limited function of their shoulder, preventing some use of the arm and a reduction in the work you need to do and activities you want to do.

 Luckily, Shoulder Impingement Syndrome is fairly easy to diagnose.
 Your orthopedic specialist will complete a physical exam, health history screening and will take some x-rays.
 If that isn’t quite enough, your surgeon may recommend you get an MRI, just to be sure.